top of page

 god the father

-God is a spirit, infinite, eternal, unchangeable in His being, wisdom, power, holiness, justice, goodness and truth.
-God the Father has the specific role of Father to the nation Israel (Exodus 4:22), to the Lord Jesus Christ (Matthew 3:17), to all believers in Christ (Galatians 3:26), and, more generally, to all mankind (Acts17:29).
-He is the initiator of the plan for the salvation of mankind (John 3:16, Ephesians 1:3-8), as well as for the overall Messianic role of Christ (Psalm 2:7-9, Ephesians 1:9-10).
+We believe that God is spirit, infinite, and eternal.
+He is unchangeable in His being, wisdom, power, holiness, justice, goodness, and truth.
+God the Father has the specific role of Father to the nation Israel, to the Lord Jesus Christ, to all believers in Christ and, more generally, to all mankind.
+He is the initiator of the plan for the salvation of mankind as well as for the overall Messianic role of Christ.
+(Exodus 4:22; Psalm 2:7-9, Matthew 3:17; John 3:16; 4:24; Acts 17:29; Galatians 3:26; Ephesians 1:3-10).

 the person and work of christ

-1. We believe that the Lord Jesus Christ, the eternal Son of God, became man, without ceasing to be God, having been conceived by the Holy Spirit and born of the Virgin Mary, in order that He might reveal God and redeem sinful men.
-(I John 1, 2, 4; Luke 1:35)
+1. We believe that the Lord Jesus Christ, the eternal Son of God, became man, without ceasing to be God, having been conceived by the Holy Spirit and born of the Virgin Mary, in order that He might reveal God and redeem sinful humanity.
+(John 1:1-2, 14; Luke 1:35)

-2. We believe that the Lord Jesus Christ accomplished our redemption through His death on the cross as a representative, vicarious, substitutionary sacrifice: and, that our justification is made sure by His literal, physical resurrection from the dead.
+2. We believe that the Lord Jesus Christ accomplished our redemption through His death on the cross as a representative, vicarious, substitutionary sacrifice and that our justification is made sure by His literal, physical resurrection from the dead.
 (Rom.
-3:24-25; I Peter 2:24; Eph.1:7; I Peter 1:3-5)
+3:24-25; 1 Peter 2:24; Eph.
+1:7; 1 Peter 1:3-5)

 the holy spirit

 We believe that the Holy Spirit, though omnipresent from all eternity, took up His abode in the world in a special sense on the day of Pentecost.
-He dwells in every believer, and by His baptism unites all believers to Christ in one body.
+He dwells in every believer and by His baptism unites all believers to Christ in one body.
 We believe that, in this age, certain well-defined ministries are committed to the Holy Spirit.
-These ministries are: The restraining of evil in the world; the conviction of sin, righteousness, and judgement; the re-generating of all believers; the indwelling and anointing of all who are saved, thereby sealing them unto the day of redemption; the baptizing into the one body of Christ all who are saved; and the continued filling of those among the saved who are yielded to Him and who are subject to His will.
-(John 14:16-17; 16:7-15; I Cor.
+These ministries include the following: the restraining of evil in the world; the conviction of sin, righteousness, and judgment; the regenerating of all believers; the indwelling and anointing of all who are saved, thereby sealing them for the day of redemption; the baptizing into the one body of Christ all who are saved; and the continued filling of those among the saved who are yielded to Him.
+(John 14:16-17; 16:7-15; 1 Cor.
 6:19; Eph.
-2:22; II Thess.
+2:22; 2 Thess.
 2:7; John 3:6; Rom.
-8:9; I Cor.
+8:9; 1 Cor.
 12:13; Eph.
-4:30, 5:18; John 20-27)
+4:30, 5:18)

 Satan